yaroslav-ulanovych/yaroslav-ulanovych.github.io/_posts/2014-09-02-pre-proguard-scala-library-for-android-with-maven.md

 Conclusions
 ===========
 This is not a perfect solution, cause it complicates project structure, and is not fully atomated, but it works, it saves my time, and hopefully will save yours.
 If there is a plugin or a build tool that does job better, please let us know.
-May the Force be with you.